Swatch Internet Time: Time zones

 There are no time zones; instead, the new time scale of Biel Mean Time (BMT) is used, based on the company's headquarters in Biel, Switzerland.
 Despite the name, BMT does not refer to mean solar time at the Biel meridian (7°15′E), but to the standard time there.
 It is equivalent to Central European Time and West Africa Time, or UTC+1.

 Like UTC, Swatch Internet Time is the same throughout the world.
 For example, when the time is 875 .beats, or @875, in New York, it is also @875 in Tokyo.
 Unlike civil time in most European countries, Internet Time does not observe daylight saving time, and thus it matches Central European Time during (European) winter and Western European Summer Time, which is observed by the United Kingdom, Ireland, Portugal and Spain's Canary Islands during summer.

 Notation

 The most distinctive aspect of Swatch Internet Time is its notation; as an example, "@248" would indicate a time 248 .beats after midnight, equivalent to a fractional day of 0.248 CET, or 04:57:07.2 UTC.
 No explicit format was provided for dates, although the Swatch website formerly displayed the Gregorian calendar date in the order day-month-year, separated by periods and prefixed by the letter d (e.g. d31.01.99).

 Calculation from UTC+1

 The formula for calculating the time in .beats from UTC+1 is:

 Where h is UTC+1 hours and m is UTC+1 minutes.
 The result is rounded down.

+Start of the day

+Example cities across the globe at @000 (midnight):